lubojr/naucse.python.cz/lessons/beginners-en/exceptions/index.md

       ╰── ValueError                wrong value, e.g. int('xyz')
 ```

-For the full list of built-in exception see the [Python documentation](https://docs.python.org/3/library/exceptions.html).

 > [note] What does this hierarchy mean?
 >
 > The hierarchy of exceptions is like a family tree with the most generic type